Faizshariff/Convrt/README.md

 ## `app/src/client/utils`
-- **Api.ts**: Utility functions for making API calls from the client.
+- **Api.ts**: Utility function for making API calls from the client.

 ##  `app/src/client`
 - **App.tsx**: Root component of the frontend application, responsible for rendering the main layout.